Setting Up a Hybrid Cloud

 • Businesses who handle their private Clouds themselves sign up to a public Cloud service which they can then integrate into their infrastructure.

 With a hybrid Cloud, there is no need to use Cloud-hosted storage for all, or indeed any, of your data.
 Instead, data can exist on-site, in a private Cloud or a public Cloud, depending on your performance requirements, the relevant economics, regulatory compliance, and your risk assessment.
 Such an approach permits companies to reap the benefits of Cloud storage without exposing mission-critical data.
+Do you want to learn more?
+Click here to read our guide to hybrid cloud best security practices.

 What are the benefits of hybrid Cloud storage?